stephencarvalho/UserManagement/README.md

-# UserManagement
+# User Management Application
+This is a basic application developed with Angular for managing users.
+Each user consists of an id, email, first name, last name, role (doctor, admin, accountant) and status (active, inactive).
+The application allows you to perform CRUD (Create, Read, Update, Delete) operations on the user data.

+This application is a client-side only solution, meaning that any edits done are stored in an object array.

+## Prerequisites
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

-## Prerequisites

 You need to have an angular environment setup to run this project locally.
 For instructions on how to set up your angular environment locally [Angular Setup](https://angular.io/guide/setup-local).